ݮƵ

 FAQs

 The Thorpe Center offers an annual Online Course Development Cohort, The Design and Practice of Online Teaching, and is the preferred method for completing instructor approval to teach online at IWU.
-Details and registration can be found under Events and Workshops.
+The expected workload includes a 1 hour in-person meeting and 1 hour of asynchronous work each week.

 Federal Regulations require online courses to include 'Regular and Substantive Interaction.”
 Understanding these elements has important implications for federal financial aid eligibility.